 The Enterprise Incident is a good thriller with lots of misleading threads.
 It’s all an elaborate ruse to get the Romulans’ cloaking device.
 The story is pretty far along before the audience is clued in as to what is happening, which works very well.
 We know, after all, that Kirk is not about to do something to lose his command and that Spock is not going to defect but just what is happening isn’t obvious in the beginning.

-The acting here is first rate.
+The acting here is first-rate.
 Particularly, Joanne Linville as the Romulan Commander.
 She more than holds her own opposite Spock and Kirk.
-When paired off with Spock, they do seem to share some honest chemistry, or at least convince the audience they do.
-She is a strong woman commanding men, something that would never be seen in the 1960’s outside of science fiction, and she is very convincing.
+When paired off with Spock, they do seem to share some honest chemistry or at least convince the audience they do.
+She is a strong woman commanding men, something that would never be seen in the 1960s outside of science fiction, and she is very convincing.
 This was a huge leap for how women had been portrayed on television.

 Leonard Nimoy gives one of his best performances as Spock.
 He is emotionless here, but at the same time is able to convince viewers there is something between himself and the Romulan.
-He is also able to hold everything close to his chest without seeming wooden – it’s a hard thing to pull-off in a thriller setting but Nimoy’s performance is near perfect.
+He is also able to hold everything close to his chest without seeming wooden – it’s a hard thing to pull off in a thriller setting but Nimoy’s performance is near perfect.

 Even William Shatner shines in one of his finest performances as Captain Kirk.
-In the beginning it seems like he’s in the midst of a breakdown from overwork, but he shift later on to being cool and calculated and keeping the tension at the right level as he goes about the mission.
+In the beginning, it seems like he’s in the midst of a breakdown from overwork, but he shifts later on to being cool and calculated and keeping the tension at the right level as he goes about the mission.
 He’s able to stand up to the Romulan Commander and be fraying around the edges at the same time.

 There are a few special effects here and they fit in nicely with the story.
 The remastered version is not distracting at all and is a pleasure to watch.